-Role Brief Overview of Responsibilities Brief Overview of Eligibility for Participation

-Board of Strategy, fiscal oversight, hiring of the Parent or Community member who has

-Trustees Principal and the Executive Director attended a minimum of three full board

-meetings, and if selected will regularly

-attend board meetings.
-Willing to

-support the Charter and leadership of the

-school, serve as officers, committee

-positions and complete assignments in

-between meetings.
-Experience in

-Waldorf education, government, law,

-business, finance/accounting,

-fundraising, or public relations preferred.

-Faculty Works collaboratively with the Board, All full-time faculty will participate in Community Principal, and Executive Director to SCCCS FCC.
-Council (FCC) support the mission of SCCCS to bring public Waldorf education to the Community.
-Parent Works collaboratively with the Board, Parent, Grandparent, guardian Community Principal, and Executive Director to volunteers who are willing to meet Council (PCC) support the mission of SCCCS by regularly and be responsible for leading promoting parental engagement in parent involvement in school activities, fundraising, teacher support, and school fundraising and advising the SCCCS Board beautification. of trustees.
+Role Brief Overview of Responsibilities Brief Overview of Eligibility for Participa- tion Board of Trustees Strategy, fiscal oversight, hiring of the Principal and the Executive Director Parent or Community member who has attended a minimum of three full board meetings, and if selected will regularly attend board meetings.
+Will- ing to support the Charter and leader- ship of the school, serve as officers, committee positions and complete assignments in between meetings.
+Experience in Waldorf education, government, law, business, fi- nance/accounting, fundraising, or public relations preferred.
+Faculty Com- munity Coun- cil (FCC) Works collaboratively with the Board, Principal, and Executive Director to support the mission of SCCCS to bring public Waldorf education to the Community.
+All full-time faculty will participate in SCCCS FCC.
+Parent Com- munity Coun- cil (PCC) Works collaboratively with the Board, Principal, and Executive Director to support the mission of SCCCS by promoting parental engagement in fundraising, teacher support, and school beautification.
+Parent, Grandparent, guardian volun- teers who are willing to meet regu- larly and be responsible for leading parent involvement in school activi- ties, fundraising and advising the SCCCS Board of trustees.